 Now more than ever, if safe, quality outcomes are to be achieved, it is important that you take a leadership role in providing outcome focused high-value care.
 This can be done by addressing emerging gaps in your knowledge through up-to-date information.

 Purpose of Program

-This program provides you with current knowledge relating to a range of professional and practice topics that will improve how you deliver nursing care.
+This program provides you with current knowledge relating to a range of professional and clinical practice topics that will improve how you provide holistic nursing care.

 Your learning outcomes:

-Better patient outcomes will be achieved through the application of up-to-date knowledge relating to specific nursing interventions
+Better patient outcomes will be achieved through the application of up-to-date knowledge related to specific nursing interventions

-Patient outcomes will be underpinned by evidence-based practice and recognised standards and guidelines
+Patient outcomes will be underpinned by evidence-based practice, recognised standards, and guidelines